quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

     email: kazuhooku@gmail.com

 normative:
+  WEBTRANSPORT: I-D.ietf-webtrans-http3

 informative:

 --- abstract

-QUIC (RFC9000) defines a RESET_STREAM frame to reset a stream.
-When a sender resets a stream, it stops retransmitting STREAM frames for this stream.
-On the receiver side, there is no guarantee that any of the data sent on that stream is delivered to the application.
+QUIC defines a RESET_STREAM frame to abort sending on a stream.
+When a sender resets a stream, it also stops retransmitting STREAM frames for this stream in the of packet loss.
+On the receiver side, there is no guarantee that any data sent on that stream is delivered.

 This document defines a new QUIC frame, the RESET_STREAM_AT frame, that allows resetting a stream, while guaranteeing reliable delivery of stream data up to a